roseDwayane/AIEEG/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0tHadL3kRjc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction
-This is the Computational NeuroErgonomics x NeuroEducation ([CNElab](https://sites.google.com/view/chchuang/CNElab?authuser=0)) on EEG artifacts removal end-to-end process: [IC-U-Net](https://github.com/roseDwayane/AIEEG): A U-Net based Denoising Autoencoders using Mixtures of Independent Components for Automatic EEG Artifact Removal, written in Pytorch.
-The aim of this project is to
+This is the Computational NeuroErgonomics x NeuroEducation ([CNElab](https://sites.google.com/view/chchuang/CNElab?authuser=0)) on EEG artifacts removal end-to-end process: [IC-U-Net](https://www.sciencedirect.com/science/article/pii/S1053811922007017): A U-Net based Denoising Autoencoders using Mixtures of Independent Components for Automatic EEG Artifact Removal, written in Pytorch.
+This journal has been accept by NeuroImage (IF:7.4).
+The aim of.  this project is to
 * A novel EEG artifact removal method, IC-U-Net, is proposed.
 * IC-U-Net is built based on the U-Net architecture with a loss function ensemble.
 * IC-U-Net is trained using mixtures of EEG sources decomposed by independent component analysis.